My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 A walk round the castle pond offers impressive views of Pembroke Castle

-4/ Barafundle Bay
+Morning – Barafundle Bay

 There are lots of beaches in Wales, but Barafundle Bay is the one that wins all the awards.
 A wide strip of golden sand in a sheltered bay, with clear blue-green waters, if you love beaches, this is pretty much as good as it gets.

-The car park for Barafundle is at Stackpole Quay, and it’s then a 20-30 minute walk over the cliffs to reach this pristine beach.
-There are no facilities so bring everything you need with you – if you need the toilet you’ll have to walk back to the car park!
+There are also no facilities at the beach so bring everything you need with you – if you need the toilet you’ll have to walk back to the car park!

 If you’re a beach or water adventures lover you could spend the whole day here, but you’ll need a minimum of 2 hours to walk there, look around for an hour, and walk back to the car park.